Vita & Contact

 Employment

-Thomas Jefferson School of Law (San Diego), Professor Emeritus (since 2018), Visiting Professor (2018–20, 2022, 2024), Professor (2008–18), Associate Professor (1999–2008, tenured 2002), Assistant Professor (1996–99) (teaching Constitutional Law, American Indian Law, Civil Procedure, Federal Courts & Jurisdiction, and other courses)
+Thomas Jefferson School of Law (San Diego), Professor Emeritus (since 2018), Visiting Professor (2018–20, 2022, and 2024), Professor (2008–18), Associate Professor (1999–2008, tenured 2002), Assistant Professor (1996–99) (teaching Constitutional Law, American Indian Law, Civil Procedure, Federal Courts & Jurisdiction, and other courses)

 Chicago-Kent College of Law (Illinois Institute of Technology), Visiting Assistant Professor (1994–96) (teaching Legal Research & Writing, Criminal Procedure, and Immigration Law)